What Is a LIMS, and Does Your Lab Actually Need One?

 - Has specs and limits as first-class objects, not free-text notes.

 - Generates COAs from a template, not from a Word doc someone updates by hand.
+(The Anatomy of a Good Certificate of Analysis covers what a solid COA template needs to include.)

 - Maintains a tamper-evident audit log by default.